longg-phamm/Web-Scraping-Project/README.md

 ## UPDATE January 2022
-* Walmart updated their capcha, might take sometime to rewrite the walmart API to by pass their new captcha test
+* Walmart updated their capcha test and bot detection, might take sometime to rewrite the walmart API to by pass their new captcha test.
+Next plan is to allow the option of scrapping product information off Walmart WITHOUT login